anhnt0212/msphpsql/README.md

 You will need to install Visual C++ 2015 runtime : https://www.microsoft.com/en-us/download/details.aspx?id=48145

-## Build
+## Build & Binaries

 The instructions are the same as those for the original driver , which can be found here : https://github.com/Azure/msphpsql
 The only different thing is you will need VS20015.
+You can also find the build DLL and the pdb file in "binaries_non_zts_x86" directory.

 ## Contact
 For your questions, please contact akin.ocal@thomsonreuters.com